How to Prepare Acceptable Trademark Specimens of Use

 In nearly all cases, a trademark must be tied to a particular product or service.
 Trademarks do not exist in the abstract.
 Though a name or logo may be born as a creation of the mind, it cannot remain in the mind to be protectable.
 You cannot simply claim rights to a name without selling specific goods or services, as if you can block anyone from even saying the name.
 You must show how the trademark is used in connection with certain goods or services.
 That is what is meant by trademark specimens of use.

 Need help with trademark specimens of use?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you file proper specimens of use.
+Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you file proper specimens of use.

 When are specimens required by the USPTO?

 Specimens of use are required upfront when filing a use-based application filed under Section 1(a).
-This makes sense.
+This, of course, makes sense.
 The applicant of a trademark application based on actual use is declaring that the mark has already been used in selling certain goods or services.

-Specimens are not initially required with the filing of an Intent-To-Use (ITU) application.
-An ITU application, therefore, gives you greater flexibility in identifying more goods and services.
+In contrast, specimens are not required in the initial filing of an Intent-To-Use (ITU) application.
+An ITU application, therefore, provides you with greater flexibility in identifying more goods and services than an application based on actual use.
 You can subsequently delete goods and services in an ITU application, but you will eventually need to submit evidence of use for those that remain.

-Specimens may be submitted either before or after the trademark application is allowed.
-If before, an Amendment to Allege Use (AAU) is filed.
-If after, you submit a Statement of Use (SOU).
+In an ITU application, specimens may be submitted either before or after the trademark application is allowed.
+An Amendment to Allege Use (AAU) is filed before an allowance.
+After allowance, you would submit a Statement of Use (SOU).
 Any unused goods or services at the time of filing the evidence of trademark usage must be deleted from the application or divided out under a Request to Divide.

 Specimens showing continued use of a mark are also required when maintaining or renewing a trademark registration.

-Specimens of use would not be required under certain exceptions.
-For example, a US trademark application based on a foreign registration can proceed to registration without specimens.
+Specimens of use would not be required in the initial filing of a US trademark application based on a foreign registration.
 As a result, a US trademark application based on a foreign registered trademark need not show use in the US.
-In most cases, however, proof of trademark use will be required.

 The USPTO has imposed various rules and guidelines on what constitutes an acceptable specimen of use.
 Keep in mind that specimens for goods differ from specimens for services.